You really need more time in Sydney – and we don’t say that everywhere…

 The Rocks Market also boasts charming and authentic stalls, selling things from chocolates to soap, clothes, paintings and much more, perfect for gifts to take home.
 Whichever market you choose, be sure to get there on the early side when they open, as crowds can build up fast.

 A bit like going up the Empire State Building or the London Eye, it’s a cool thing to do once for some.
-We passed because of the jumpsuit and price, but the views over Sydney are spectacular, especially at night time.
+We passed because of the tragic looking jumpsuit and price you pay when you could just walk on the pedestrian part of the bridge for free, but the views over Sydney are spectacular, especially at night time.
 It will set you back over A$250, but it’s a nifty thing to say you’ve done.